Blast off: New Nasa rocket “Orion” makes safe landing

 Photo courtesy nasa.gov

-Sienna Demonte, Executive Features Editor
+Sienna Demonte, Executive Editor of Layout & Design

 NASA is celebrating the most powerful rocket sent out of the atmosphere with the launch of The Orion spacecraft.
 This rocket surpassed the distance record of 248,654 miles and achieved its goal of 280,000 miles from Earth on its 13th day in space.
 The Orion spacecraft was a flight test sent out by NASA’s Artemis I mission, located at complex 39B NASA‘s Kennedy Space Center in Florida.
 The rocket was sent on Nov.
 16, 2022, and returned Dec.
 11, 2022.